OutSystems/docs-support/src/error/inbl/inbl-api-00004.md

 ## Error message

-`User with username <Username> was not found.`
+`User with this username <Username> was not found.`

 ## Cause

-The username used in the API call isn't registered in Integration Builder.
+The username in the API call isn't registered in Integration Builder.

 ## Impact

-You aren't able to create or edit connections in Integration Manager.
+You cannot create or edit connections in Integration Manager.

 ## Recommended action

-Make sure that the username displayed in the error message is the username you are logged in with in Integration Manager.
-Then do one of the following:
+Verify the username that displays in the error message is the same username you using to log into Integration Manager, then do one of the following:

-* If the username displayed on the error message is correct, try to sign into the Integration Builder with that username.
+* If the username that displays in the error message is correct, try to sign into Integration Builder with that username.
 After that retry your task in Integration manager.

-* If the username displayed on the error message isn't correct, create a case with [OutSystems support](https://success.outsystems.com/Support).
+* If the username that displays in the error message isn't correct, create a case with [OutSystems support](https://success.outsystems.com/Support).